vitessio/website/content/en/docs/16.0/user-guides/migration/troubleshooting.md

 If your queries start failing with this error then you most likely had some leftover artifacts from a previous `MoveTables` operation that were not properly cleaned up by running [`MoveTables -- Cancel`](../../../reference/vreplication/movetables/#cancel).
 For
-`MoveTables` operations shard query serving control records (denied tables lists) are used in addition to [routing rules](../../../reference/features/schema-routing-rules/) to ensure that all query traffic is managed by the correct keyspace as you are often only moving some tables from one keyspace to another.
+`MoveTables` operations, shard query serving control records (denied tables lists) are used in addition to [routing rules](../../../reference/features/schema-routing-rules/) to ensure that all query traffic is managed by the correct keyspace as you are often only moving some tables from one keyspace to another.
 If those control records are not properly cleaned up then queries may be incorrectly denied when traffic is switched.
 If you e.g. were to see the following error for queries after switching